JMSDOnline/vstacklet/docs/setup/vstacklet-server-stack.sh.md

 ### vstacklet::update::check()

-Checks for updates to the vStacklet script.
+Checks for updates to the vStacklet script. [see function](https://github.com/JMSDOnline/vstacklet/blob/main/setup/vstacklet-server-stack.sh#L3953-L4022)

 *function has no options*